MilesWK/MilesWK/README.md

+**Featured Note:** Check out [Jonah, My AI Discord Bot!](https://jonah-bot.glitch.me) By adding him to your server, you support me by giving me someone to work for!

 > "The fun about being a devloper is if you don't have something you want, you can create it."   —MilesWK
 ----
 # Hello! :wave: